lanl/Tardigrade-examples/docs/workflow_homogenization.rst

 Figure :numref:`{number} <microaveraging-domains>` (d) illustrates a more novel method, such as spectral clustering, that would group DNS points to an otherwise unknown micro-averaging domain :math:`\beta` based on an affine, collective motion.
-This type of method has yet to be implemented, so only the naive "octant" approach is employed for these studies.
+A method of this nature has yet to be implemented, so only the naive "octant" approach is employed for these studies.

-Definition of one or more filtering domains is discussed in the following section.
+Definition of one or more filtering domains is discussed in the following subsection.
 While the user has the capability to define micro-averaging domains manually, the Micromorphic Filter can automatically detect them using the naive "octant" method, so this capability is not discussed.